AmsterGet/ui-kit-sandbox/README.md

 This approach was chosen because it is easy to implement and maintain, and CSS Custom Properties are part of [WEB standards](https://www.w3.org/TR/css-variables-1/) and supported by [all major browsers](https://developer.mozilla.org/en-US/docs/Web/CSS/--*#browser_compatibility).

-The CSS custom properties that come from DS are prefixed with `rp-ui-kit-base` to avoid conflicts with other CSS properties and can be found in the [base.scss](./src/assets/styles/themes/base.scss).
+The CSS custom properties that come from DS are prefixed with `rp-ui-base` to avoid conflicts with other CSS properties and can be found in the [base.scss](./src/assets/styles/themes/base.scss).

 ### External libs